 It was during that Q & A that I was struck with the idea of finding a way to partner with Joe to bring his message to a much wider audience.
 I gave Joe my business card, and to my surprise, the next day I had an email from him.
 Shortly thereafter we started speaking by phone.
 A few months later we met in person.
 We shared our hopes, dreams and aspirations with one another and worked closely in the subsequent months to find a way to align our shared objective of touching millions of lives around the world by educating, inspiring and sharing health and wellness rituals.
 Nama was born.

-I believe that the road to better health starts with knowledge coupled with an internal desire for a differnent outcome, a shift.
-We are all familiar with the adage "You are what you eat", but, unfortunately, most of us are unaware of the side-effects and consequences of the foods that we consume on a daily basis.
+I believe that the road to better health starts with knowledge coupled with an internal desire for a different outcome—a shift.
+We are all familiar with the adage, "you are what you eat", but unfortunately, most of us are unaware of the side effects and consequences of the foods that we consume on a daily basis.
 We are bombarded with advertisements from multinational food companies and drug companies and messaging from talking heads, so-called experts and doctors.
-There is a multitude of conflicting messages...eggs are good, eggs are bad, butter is bad, acctually butter is good, paleo diet, keto diet, low carb, fasting, sugar is the devil, cholesterol is bad, follow the food pyramid....
-The lists go on and on.
-It's confusing, for sure.
+There is a multitude of conflicting messages.—eggs are good, eggs are bad, butter is bad, actually butter is good, eat a paleo diet, go keto, go low carb, fast, sugar is the devil, cholesterol is bad, follow the food pyramid—the lists go on and on.
+To say it's confusing is the ultimate understatement.

 Life truly is a journey.
 Nobody is perfect, me included.
 At Nama , we embrace this imperfection.
 To be human is to be an imperfect being.
 It is through little steps, taken daily, that we can move closer to the person that we know we are destined to become.
 It is through daily rituals that we can become better, every day.

 Thank you for taking the time to read my story.
-I hope that by sharing a little bit of my journey, it might inspire you today or at some time in the future to explore the road ahead through a different lens.
+I hope that by sharing it, you might feel inspired today or in the future to explore the road ahead through a different lens.
 I wish you every success in your journey.